 It was my turn to be on-call this weekend.
-The The Former Wife and I saw a really interesting exhibit at the Boulder-CU natural history museum, ran some errands and generally had a lazy Sunday since I was on my electronic leash.
+The a past partner and I saw a really interesting exhibit at the Boulder-CU natural history museum, ran some errands and generally had a lazy Sunday since I was on my electronic leash.

 As we were in the grocery store, I saw this magazine cover: